-Tardiness

-Students at Alchesay High School are expected to be in class on time.
-Students have time between classes to tend to personal needs and get to class.
-Administrators, teachers, and support staff will be in the halls between classes to monitor tardiness.
-Students will receive consequences for being tardy; students who are repeatedly tardy will receive further consequences including possible truancy referral.
-Students tardy to first period will sign in at the front office; parents will be contacted by the 3rd and 4th tardy according to the Tardy Policy Flowchart.
+Tardiness: Students at Alchesay

+High School are expected to be in

+class on time.
+Students have time

+between classes to tend to personal

+needs and get to class.

+Administrators, teachers, and

+support staff will be in the halls

+between classes to monitor

+tardiness.
+Students will receive

+consequences for being tardy;

+students who are repeatedly tardy

+will receive further consequences

+including possible truancy referral.